Who Can Apply for STEM OPT?

 It is the student's responsibility to know, understand and follow the rules and regulations about STEM OPT work authorization, as provided by USCIS.
 The following is information from the Center for International Education about the basic requirements to follow.

-1. Report Changes to your U.S. Address or Contact Information to Immigration within 10 days
+1. Report Changes to your U.S. Address or Contact Information to SEVP within 10 days

-You must report these changes to immigration directly by using your online SEVP Portal Account.
+You must report these changes to SEVP directly by using your online SEVP Portal Account.

 2. Report Changes to Your Employment to CIE within 10 days